-We tend to trust that what goes on in our brains.
+We tend to trust what goes on in our brains.
 After all, if you can’t trust your own brain, what can you trust?

 Generally, this is a good thing – our brain has been wired to alert us to danger, attract us to potential mates, and find solutions to the problems we encounter every day.

 However, there are some occasions when you may want to second guess what your brain is telling you.
 It’s not that your brain is purposely lying to you, it’s just that it may have developed some faulty or non-helpful connections over time.

 It can be surprisingly easy to create faulty connections in the brain.
 Our brains are predisposed to making connections between thoughts, ideas, actions, and consequences, whether they are truly connected or not.

 This tendency to make connections where there is no true relationship is the basis of a common problem when it comes to interpreting research: the assumption that because two variables are correlated, one causes or leads to the other.
 The refrain “correlation does not equal causation!” is a familiar one to any student of psychology or the social sciences.